-Lichfield Arts is proud to repeat the Songwriting competition again for the 2019 festival after the success of the 2017 and 2018 competitions.
-The deadline for entries is Monday 23rd September.
+Lichfield Arts is proud to repeat the Songwriting competition again for the 2020 festival after the success of the last three years.
+The deadline for entries will be September (date tbc).
 For more details and to enter Click Here

 This year heralds the third L2F Art Competition, kindly sponsored by Dame Oliver’s of Lichfield.

 It is an exciting opportunity for Artists, using 2D media (painting, drawing, textiles, mixed media, etc), to showcase their work and win a cash prize.

 L2F The Lichfield Festival of Folk is fast becoming one of highlights of the music calendar and Lichfield Arts are proud to say it will be back from 16-18 October 2020 for an autumnal feast of the very best in folk and acoustic music and dance!

 Following on from the outstanding festival in 2019 it once more presents nationally acclaimed names, as well as emerging talent, in music, dance and art.
 Great names like John Tams and Barry Coope and last year’s festival smash successes – Ranagri are already in place but don’t forget Dancing in the City; The Arts and Heritage Procession; Lichfield Arts Song Writing Competition; L2F Art Competition; L2F Studio; L2F Wildfire Music Cafe; Folk Train; ceildih; quiz; walks and talks.

 There is so much to see and do, so keep a lookout for more details as they appear but don’t forget to put it in your diary for one heck of a weekend!